 Yes.
 Cigarette smoking has been shown to cause irregular or painful menstrual periods, and women who smoke tend to go through menopause earlier than those who don't.
 Post-menopausal women who smoke have lower bone density than non-smokers, meaning they're more susceptible to broken bones.
 Women who smoke may have a harder time getting pregnant and there is an increased incidence of SIDS (crib death) in children whose mothers are smokers.
 Women are also more likely than men to be diagnosed with depression, and there is a link between smoking and depression.

 According to figures from the Department of Health, a 2014-15 survey revealed that 12.1 percent of the women in Australia smoke daily, compared 16.9 percent of the males.
 Smoking has a higher prevalence in places of disadvantage and in remote areas.
 Cigarette smoking kills 15,000 Australians a year and results in $31.5 billion in economic and social costs.

 Turlington stresses that the path to wellness is one made of baby steps.
 Open your mind to what is possible, and strive toward healthy activities and behaviors that you can keep your whole life long.

-Are you ready to quit smoking?
+Are you ready to quitting smoking?
 We can help!
 Take a look at our free checklist below and contact us for more information: